Microchip-MPLAB-Harmony/csp_apps_sam_d5x_e5x/apps/ac/ac_sleepwalk_singleshot/readme.md

 5. Console displays the message stating whether voltage at AC input is lower or greater than the internal bandgap voltage (1.1 V)
 6. LED toggles when comparison is done

-Below table shows the AC input pin and LED name for the board
+Below table shows the AC input pin and LED name for the board:

 | Board| AC input pin | LED name|
 |------|----------|---------|